Strategic Plan to Pass the "We the People Amendment" to the United States Constitution

 Each year the Move to Amend Board National Team and affiliate leadership set priorities and program objectives for the year ahead, guided by the Campaign Goals and Annual Benchmarks laid out in the Strategic Plan.
 Most of these objectives are made publicly available to help everyone understand the priorities for the year ahead.
 The objectives are adjusted as needed upon a mid-year review by the National Team.

-- 75 We the People Amendment Sponsors in the House of Representatives
+- We the People Amendment re-introduced in House of Representatives with 100 co-sponsors

-- 5 We the People Amendment Sponsors in the Senate
+- We the People Amendment introduced in Senate with 25 co-sponsors

 Plan Table of Contents